 The small holiday villages were all deserted, so we continued our way to Otranto, where we managed to find open shops and restaurants.

 The most famous feature of the cathedral Santa Annunziata is the 12th-century mosaic covering the entire floor of the nave, the sanctuary and the apse.
-The scenes include episode from the Old Testament, the medieval chivalry literature and bestiaries, and the Alexander Romance.
+The scenes include episodes from the Old Testament, the medieval chivalry literature and bestiaries, and the Alexander Romance.
 The images are placed alongside the Tree of Life.
 They also include Alexander’s flight to heaven, carried by two griffins.

 In August 1480, clergy and survivors of the Ottoman siege of Otranto took refuge in the cathedral – the Ottoman force eventually broke in and killed those inside, when they refused to convert to Islam.
 After Otranto was retaken in 1481, the relics of the Martyrs were placed in the chapel.